 - To 16.7% in countries where at least 50% of the national population lives below the poverty line (CIA World Factbook Sources updated in 2012).

 - To 48.6% in countries where per capita income (or GDP per capita) ranges from less than $ 1 025 and 4 035 USD per year.
 (As an indication of the global average GDP per capita stands at $ 8 300 per year).

-The Society of St. Vincent de Paul continues to expand.
-In 2013, 314 new conferences were officially aggregated by the General Council of the International Confederation.
+In 2016, 438 new Conferences were officially aggregated by the General Council of the International Confederation.